 Will my child be doing PBL?

-Seven teachers at the middle school level will be using the PBL model all day in their classrooms this year.
-Twenty additional teachers from grades 4 - 12 will be using the PBL model in at least one class or subject matter.
+Thirty-one teachers from grades 6 - 12 will be using the PBL model in at least one class or subject matter.
 These PBL classrooms are equipped with various types of relevant technology.
-This means that over 50% of students at the middle school level will be involved in this program everyday in one of their core academic classes and over 350 students at the elementary and high school level will experience PBL.
+This means that nearly every student at the middle school level will be involved in this program everyday in one of their core or elective classes and over 350 students at the high school level will experience PBL.
 You will receive information through a syllabus or class newsletter if your child will be using PBL in class.